 Brewer of Show, Beer of Show and Best Novice

 These are the three big awards at most competitions.
-Brewer of Show is awarded to the brewer who accumulates the most points overall (using the same scoring system as Brewer of the Year).
+Brewer of Show is awarded to the brewer who accumulates the most points overall.
 Best Beer goes to the highest-scoring individual beer on the day, regardless of category, and Best Novice recognises the best-performing brewer who’s entering a competition for the first time.

 Club of Show